bZxNetwork/bzx.network_website/collections/_posts/2020-08-04-shipping-mainfest-july.markdown

 The bZx team hosted its first **Weekly Community Call** in mid-July with over 40 people in attendance.
 Attendees discussed how to proceed with the iETH rescue program, plans for the Governance Bootstrap Program and bZx Builder Fund, and more!

+Topics we discussed:
+- White heavy check mark How to proceed with the iETH rescue program?
+- White heavy check mark The Governance Bootstrap Program, $BZRX and $vBZRX
+- White heavy check mark What to expect leading up to relaunch
+- White heavy check mark How should the bZx Builder Fund be used?
+- White heavy check mark Community AMA Microphone

 In addition to continuing those discussions, we’ll have a special guest from 0x speaking about [Matcha](https://matcha.xyz/), their newest exchange aggregator interface.
 Please see [our blog](https://bzx.network/blog/governance-call-recap) for a full recap of the first Community Call.

 This past month, bZx also released its **Trader Compensation and Lender Rescue Plan** for dealing with the protocol freeze that took place on February 18, 2020.